johnaagelv/EndlessWorlds/save.md

 ```

 ## Effects collection
-The current collection is defined as shown below:
+The effects collection is defined as shown below and can contain 0 (zero) to many effects:
 ```
 	"effects":
 	[